JuliaLinearAlgebra/LinearMaps.jl/README.md

         argument corresponding to the input, and `true` if it accepts two vector arguments where the first will be mutated so as to contain the result.
-        In both cases, the resulting `A::FunctionMap` will support both the mutating and non-mutating matrix vector multiplication.
+        In both cases, the resulting `A::FunctionMap` will support both the mutating and non-mutating matrix-vector multiplication.
 Default value is guessed based on the number of arguments for the first method in the method list of `f`; it is not possible to use `f` and `fc` where only one of the two is mutating and the other is not.